ArtisticPhoenix/eJinn/README.md

      `["psr" => 0]` and `["psr" => 4]`.
 When using either, the value of the current buildpath _(at that tier)_ will have the namespace appended to it with the following considerations:
         - For `["psr" => 0]`: Any `_` underscores in the classname will be replace with a directory seperator.
 No special considerations are made for `_` underscores in the namespace.
         - For `["psr" => 4]`: No special considerations are made for the `_` underscore.
     - Filepaths should exist, and should be writable by _PHP_ running under the current user.
-The exception to this is when setting __[createPaths]=>true__ in the options, the third argument for `eJinn\eJinnParser::parse()`.
-When using __createPaths__ the last parent dirctory should be writable and:
-       - The folder structure will be created recursively based on the current buildpath at that tier, if it doesn't exist.
-       - It is strongly suggested to first run __eJinn__ with the following options set `parseOnly = true`, `debug = ['parsePath']`.
-       - For more infomations see the option section (below)

 A short build path example:
 ```php